Journal Information

 Introduction

-Fungi are eukaryotic organisms found in the most diverse habitats.1 Among the higher clinical relevance pathogenic fungi are those of the genre Aspergillus, filamentous fungi of environmental origin, responsible for high mortality levels.2 The airborne conidia are the infective form, and the pathogen exposure occurs after the fungi are consumed or inhaled.3
+Fungi are eukaryotic organisms found in the most diverse habitats.1 Among the higher clinical relevance pathogenic fungi are those of the genus Aspergillus, a filamentous fungi of environmental origin, responsible for high mortality levels.2 The airborne conidia are the infective form, and the pathogen exposure occurs after the fungi are consumed or inhaled.3

 Conventional fungal identification depends on microscopic analysis and microorganism medium growth.12,13 The definitive identification consists of the clinical sample cultivation and agent growth in culture, which is still considered a gold standard for laboratory diagnosis of infections.14